 Beyond our regular fundraising to our members, we sometimes encourage our friends and followers to contribute to major efforts that may be of interest to the wider preservation community.
 This includes our current initiative to Build Locomotive #11.

 Did you know that Amazon donates millions of dollars to charity each year?
 Best of all, those charities are determined by their customers!
 All you have to do is visit smile.amazon.com when you shop online; there you pick YOUR charity to support (such as the WW&F) and Amazon donates a percentage of each purchase made back to the WW&F.

 It doesn’t cost any extra, and it’s a simple way to help the causes you love.
 Just be sure to always start at smile.amazon.com (and not the regular web site) so that your purchase is credited correctly.
 (And yes, it also applies to those with Amazon Prime memberships.)

 Give Money when Shopping ANYWHERE Online!

-Virtually ALL e-commerce sites (including travel sites, large retailers, and smaller shops) will make donations to the charity of your choice, IF you use a “shopping portal.”
+Virtually ALL e-commerce sites (including travel sites, large retailers, coupon purveyors, and smaller shops) will make donations to the charity of your choice, IF you use a “shopping portal.”
 These websites share the commission they receive on your purchase back with the WW&F.